Find your own inspired moments in this glorious slice of rural Britain...

-The central and most popular part of this region is the Lake District National Park, which is the largest national park in England and is home to Scafell Pike, England's highest mountain and Windermere, England's largest lake.
+The central and most popular part of this region is the Lake District National Park, which is the largest national park in England and is home to Scafell Pike, England's highest mountain, and Windermere, England's largest lake.
 From challenging hiking, such as that found at Buttermere, to low level hiking, such as that found at the Old Man of Coniston, there are paths and routes for all abilities.
 With many networks of footpaths surrounding the Lakes, the Lake District is home to some of the UK's finest hiking territory.

 There are a great number of hotels in the Lake District in the picturesque towns and villages that are interspersed throughout the region and they are often perfectly situated for exploring all that the Lakes have to offer.
 One of the most popular destinations is Hawkshead, renowned for its historic architecture and lively community atmosphere.
 Kendal is another major attraction, famous for its delicious mint cake and stark limestone buildings.